grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Executors.md

 test is done or when ramping down VUs when using the `stages` option.
 This behavior could cause skewed metrics and wasn't user configurable.

-In v0.27.0 a new option is introduced for all executors: `gracefulStop`.
+In v0.27.0 a new option is introduced for all executors (except externally-controlled):
+`gracefulStop`.
 With a default value of `30s`, it specifies the time k6 should wait for iterations to complete before forcefully interrupting them.

 A similar option exists for the ramping VUs executor: `gracefulRampDown`.
 This specifies the time k6 should wait for any iterations in progress to finish before